CrayLabs/SmartSim/doc/launchers.rst

 ---------------------------

 Existing allocations can also be added to SmartSim.
-If you already obtained the allocation you wish for your SmartSim experiment to run on, you can add it to the Experiment as follows:
+If you already obtained the allocation to be used for your SmartSim experiment, it can be added to the Experiment as follows:

 .. code-block:: python